The Polish Colony in Harbin, Manchuria

 During the Cultural Revolution, the student-led Red Guards destroyed the Polish Catholic cemetery in Harbin, which had been located within the Russian Orthodox cemetery.

-The area of the cemetery is now an amusement park and features as one of Harbin’s attractions.
+The cemetery’s area is now an amusement park and is one of Harbin’s attractions.
 Sources: Zaginiony cmentarz.
 (The Lost Cemetery).
 In Polish.
 Roman Catholic cemetery in Harbin (1903-1958).
 Boym Institute.
 In English.

 Former Russian Orthodox cemetery in Harbin.